-Exciting times continue at Habitat for Humanity Allegheny Valley.
-Since presiding over the post as Executive Director for the organization as January 1st, I am proud to state that the accomplishments of the organization achieved through its dedication of staff and volunteers, continue to spawn growth and development for underserved members of our communities.
-Over the course of 2016, the organization has concentrated its efforts to cultivate development program initiatives that work to best ensure achievement of our mission while creating more sustainable impacts on our shared communities and residents alike.
-Additionally, the organization has focused on collaborative efforts that unify community resources to more systematically address the systemic issues that challenge the growth and development of our underserved neighborhoods.
+Greatness beckons Habitat for Humanity Allegheny Valley.
+Through the endless support of our passionate staff, board, and volunteer base, the organization continues to grow leaps and bounds, as we have spawned growth and development for underserved communities throughout the region.
+Over the course of 2017, the organization has concentrated its efforts to cultivate development program initiatives that work to best ensure achievement of our mission while creating more sustainable impacts in our shared communities.
+Additionally, the organization has placed major focus on collaborative efforts that unify community resources to more systematically address the systemic issues that challenge the growth and development of our underserved neighborhoods.

-As we proceed into the 2017 calendar year, we look forward to continue our efforts to more optimally achieve higher levels of success and mission obtainment that provide hope and opportunity throughout the region, while further engaging the collective stakeholders within the Allegheny Valley to empower and enhance our shared community capitals.
+As we proceed into the 2018 calendar year, we possess great excitement to continue efforts and mission obtainment that redefine the Allegheny Valley’s paradigm, while further mobilizing the collective stakeholders to empower and enhance our shared community.

 |First Name||Last Name||Position/Committee|